 Famous for its incredibly unique location and spectacular sunsets, Tanah Lot Temple is a Bali attraction not to be missed.
 Located approximately 20 minutes northwest of Kuta, Tanah Lot Temple is an ancient Hindu Shrine perched atop a rocky outcrop in the sea.
 Worshipped by locals and visitors, the temple is a dramatic holy site that is surrounded by crashing waves.

-Situated in Beraban village, the temple is located in the Tabanan region and is a popular stop on many Bali cultural and sightseeing tours.
-Onshore, the site is peppered with smaller shrines, shops, restaurants and a cultural park which regularly presents dances and performances.
-The temple marks the former meditational site of Dang Hyang Nirartha, a Hindu high priest who travelled from East Java to spread Hinduism in Bali in 1489.
+Situated in Beraban village, Tanah Lot Temple is located in the Tabanan region and is a popular stop on many Bali cultural and sightseeing tours.
+Onshore, the site is peppered with smaller shrines, shops, restaurants and a park which regularly hosts cultural performances.
+The temple marks the former meditation site of Dang Hyang Nirartha, a Hindu high priest who travelled from East Java to spread Hinduism in Bali in 1489.

 Due to its unique location, Tanah Lot Temple faces the constant threat of erosion.
-After centuries of being battered by large waves, the rock base reached significant degradation in 1980 and required preservation efforts which were carried out by the Balinese government with the assistance of the Japanese government.
-After full restoration, one third of Tanah Lot’s current base is actually comprised of artificial rock to withstand the constantly crashing waves.
+After centuries of being battered by large waves, the rock base reached significant degradation in 1980 and the Balinese government, along with the assistance of the Japanese government restored the site.
+After full restoration, one third of Tanah Lot’s current base is comprised of artificial rock to withstand the continuous crashing waves.

-Open from 7am to 7pm, the temple also features onshore shines that host prayer sessions for village life as well as the Penyawang, the spiritual gateway to Tanah Lot Temple.
-There are also souvenir shops all along the pathway selling curios, art and traditional snacks.
+Open from 7am to 7pm, the temple also features onshore shines that host daily prayer sessions.
+There are also local shops all along the pathway selling souvenirs, art and traditional Balinese snacks.